niplav/site/text_reviews.md

 *—Stuart Russell, “Human Compatible” p.
 123, 2019*

-[Another](#What_We_Owe_The_Future_William_MacAskill_2022) book with an orange cover, and another popularization of a thing I spend a lot of time thinking and reading about.
+[Another](#What_We_Owe_The_Future_William_MacAskill_2022) book with an orange cover, and another popularization of an area I've spent a lot of time thinking and reading about.
 But I like this one much more!

 Thoroughly enjoyed the many tidbits from AI history, and the stories